 - The Inter-Anglican Theological and Doctrinal Commission (IATDC) had published The Virginia Report (1997) and the Kuala Lumpur Report Communion, Conflict and Hope (2008). - 3.
 The Lambeth Commission on Communion was set up in 2003 following the Primates' Meeting of that year.
 It produced the Windsor Report (2004).
 The Windsor Continuation Group was set up by the Archbishop of Canterbury following his Advent letter to Primates in December 2007, to advise on the implementation of the Windsor Report.
 This led to the Anglican Communion Covenant Process, which brought a draft text to the Lambeth Conference in 2008.
 ACC-14 in 2009 debated the Covenant and resolved (14.11) that section 4 should be revised.
 The ACC also resolved (14.10) that the new Standing Commission, IASCUFO, should study and bring recommendations to ACC-15.

 The Anglican Communion Covenant was sent to the Member Churches of the Communion for reception.

+IASCUFO's Mandate

-IASCUFO's mandate The Standing Commission shall have responsibility:
+The Standing Commission shall have responsibility:

-- to promote the deepening of Communion between the Churches of the Anglican Communion, and between those Churches and the other churches and traditions of the Christian oikumene; - to advise the Provinces and the Instruments of Communion on all questions of ecumenical engagement, proposals for national, regional or international ecumenical agreement or schemes of co-operation and unity, as well as on questions touching Anglican Faith and Order; - to review developments in the areas of faith, order or unity in the Anglican Communion and among ecumenical partners, and to give advice to the Churches of the Anglican Communion or to the Instruments of Communion upon them, with the intention to promote common understanding, consistency, and convergence both in Anglican Communion affairs, and in ecumenical engagement; - to assist any Province with the assessment of new proposals in the areas of Unity, Faith and Order as requested.
-The globally-drawn membership met annually from December 2009 to 2019, with further members joining during the Commission's lifetime as others left.
+- To promote the deepening of Communion between the Churches of the Anglican Communion and between those Churches and the other churches and traditions of the Christian oikumene; - To advise the Provinces and the Instruments of Communion on all questions of ecumenical engagement, proposals for national, regional or international ecumenical agreement or schemes of cooperation and unity, as well as on questions touching Anglican Faith and Order; - To review developments in the areas of faith, order or unity in the Anglican Communion and among ecumenical partners, and to give advice to the Churches of the Anglican Communion or to the Instruments of Communion upon them, with the intention to promote common understanding, consistency, and convergence both in Anglican Communion affairs, and in ecumenical engagement;

+• To assist any Province with the assessment of new proposals in the areas of Unity, Faith and Order as requested.

+The globally drawn membership met annually from December 2009 to 2019, with further members joining during the Commission's lifetime as others left.
 In 2020 the mandate was renewed, and fresh appointments made, initially for a five-year term.
-Two on-line meetings have since been held, with hopes for a physical meeting in December 2022.
+Two online meetings have since been held, with hopes for a physical meeting in December 2022.
 The current Chair is the Rt Revd Graham Tomlin.
-What we did and what were the priorities IASCUFO thus began its work with clear ecumenical responsibilities to be taken forward, and the expectation of preparing study material on the Anglican Communion Covenant.
-The Commission's continuing reflection across the breadth of the mandate also gave rise to other pieces of work.
-In 2009 ACC-14 approved Four Principles of Anglican Engagement in Ecumenism.
-These have formed the basis of IASCUFO's approach to ecumenical work: The Anglican Communion holds to four guiding principles in its ecumenical life.